-In addition to writing-specific courses, students take a minimum of four writing-intensive courses — three in College Studies and at least one in their major — throughout the university years.
-Writing-intensive courses help students deepen their understanding of the content of the courses in College Studies and the major.
+In addition to writing-specific courses, students take a minimum of four writing-intensive courses — three in Hallmarks and at least one in their major — throughout the university years.
+Writing-intensive courses help students deepen their understanding of the content of the courses in Hallmarks and the major.
 Writing enables students to rehearse, question and clarify issues in both informal and formal ways.
 In the process of writing and revising drafts, students learn the importance of clearly presenting their ideas.
-Writing-intensive courses in College Studies are taken in the junior and senior years.
+Writing-intensive courses in Hallmarks are taken in the junior and senior years.

 Faculty should consider these questions when developing/teaching WI courses:

 - What specific course learning outcomes are connected to the writing assignments?

 - What forms of field-specific writing will students practice?
 By extension, will you show and discuss with your students specific examples of such field-specific writing?

 - How much class time will you devote to discussing essential qualities of—and strategies for effectively completing—the writing assignments in the course?

 - Will you require students to submit multiple drafts of at least one writing assignment?

 - Will you encourage or require students to receive help from the professional writing tutors in the Learning & Advising Center?